Fernick-Dass/Hanoi-Tower/README.md

-🗼Hanoi-Tower
+**🗼Hanoi-Tower**<br>

 The Tower of Hanoi (also called the Tower of Brahma or Lucas' Tower and sometimes pluralized) is a mathematical game or puzzle.
 It consists of three rods and a number of disks of different sizes, which can slide onto any rod.
 The puzzle starts with the disks in a neat stack in ascending order of size on one rod, the smallest at the top, thus making a conical shape.

 The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules: